 - Test your alarms on a weekly basis and never remove the battery unless fitting a new one immediately.

 - Do not obstruct your escape route.
-Keep public landings and the stairway free of combustible material and obstructions AT ALL TIMES.
+Keep landings and stairs free of combustible material and obstructions AT ALL TIMES.

 - In your own flat do not obstruct your hallway or put portable heating devices or other sources of heat there.
 It is your only escape route.